-Here’s a rough guide you can use based on our calculations using the price of electricity under the current energy price cap:
+Here’s a rough guide you can use based on our calculations using the January price cap electricity rate of 29p per kWh.

 A desktop fan is the cheapest to use, costing around 1p per hour.
 A pedestal fan uses around 50 watts and costs only slightly more to run.

 Gary Caffell, Editor in Chief of Look After My Bills, says, “While much of the UK enjoys a late summer heatwave, it’s good to know turning on an electric fan to keep cool won’t burn a hole in your pocket.

 “With energy prices still high, it’s natural many are wondering how much it’d cost.
 Luckily, our research shows using your electric fan will only add a minimal amount to your energy bill.”

 How can I cut the cost of keeping cool?

 The good news is, you can opt for a fan and reduce your energy consumption even further.